101 Weather And Home Weather Station Facts & Tips You Need To Know

-If you are inside your home or car when a thunderstorm hits, stay there and keep all windows and door closed.
+If you are inside your home or car when a thunderstorm hits, stay there and keep all windows and doors closed.
 If you are caught outside, stay away from and tall objects or trees, which are very prone to be hit by and conduct lighting.

 Even when you are inside your home, avoid direct contact with water, electronic devices, telephones (landline), and even concrete walls.
-Lightning can travel through plumbing, electrical wiring, and even through the steel reinforcement inside concrete walls.
+Lightning can travel through plumbing, electrical wiring, and even though the steel reinforcement inside concrete walls.

 74) How To Predict The Weather Using Nature

 Nature is much more sensitive to coming changes in weather than we might realize.
-It can often "sense" weather events hours, or even up to day before we become aware of it.
-By paying attention to the little clues nature gives us, we will be able to also become aware of weather changes without even looking at a weather forecast.
+It can often "sense" weather events hours, or even up to a day before we become aware of it.
+By paying attention to the little clues nature gives us, we will be able also to become aware of weather changes without even looking at a weather forecast.

 For example, an increase in humidity very often precedes rainy weather.
 Nature reacts to it in a variety of ways.
-Pine cones close up, the leafs of maple trees start curling and, even the smell of flowers are much stronger than usual.
+Pine cones close up, the leaves of maple trees start curling and, even the smell of flowers are much stronger than usual.